BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: Discussion

 \section{Discussion}

 \sysname{} provides a unified benchmark for bidirectional driver--automation control transitions in naturalistic driving.
-The baseline results show that multimodal modeling is consistently more effective than single visual modality input, confirming that road context, driver state, and vehicle dynamics provide complementary cues.
-The gap between current results and practical performance also indicates substantial room for stronger multimodal architectures.
-In addition, the horizon analysis suggests an asymmetry between the two transition directions: takeover prediction benefits more from longer anticipation windows, whereas handover prediction depends more on immediate context.
+The baseline results show that selected feature augmentations help selected tasks under this protocol: video world-model features raise handover prediction substantially, driver-pose features raise takeover detection, and no single fusion recipe wins across tasks.
+This suggests that road context, driver state, and vehicle dynamics provide complementary but task-dependent cues.
+The gap between current results and practical performance, most visible at deployment-style operating points, suggests substantial room for stronger multimodal architectures.
+Under the current protocol, the two transition directions expose different predictive cues: scene and driver-state context matters most for handover, whereas takeover onset detection is dominated by driver-input dynamics.
+Once those inputs are withheld (T3-A), the same models that score highest on detection stay close to the base rate, which suggests an information limit of the current signal set.
+The detection/anticipation split quantifies this headroom, and richer driver-state sensing appears the most plausible route to closing it.

-\textbf{Limitations.} \sysname{} has 3 main limitations.
-First, it currently provides front-view observations only and does not include BEV-style surrounding-vehicle context.
-Second, driving-duration distribution across drivers is uneven, with some drivers contributing only short recordings.
-Third, the released baselines rely on relatively simple multimodal fusion and leave room for improvement.
+\textbf{Limitations.} First, \sysname{} provides front-view observations only, without BEV-style surrounding-vehicle context.
+Second, driving time is unevenly distributed across drivers (the top 5 of 150 drivers account for 31\% of benchmark hours; 80 drivers contribute under 30 minutes).
+Third, Task-1 labels are rule-derived and validated by a single annotator; the priority ordering also collapses co-occurring actions into one class.
+Fourth, the released baselines rely on relatively simple fusion and the strongest reference model uses task-specific feature sets rather than a unified architecture.

 \textbf{Future work.} Future work will expand driver, route, and vehicle diversity, incorporate richer surrounding-context representations, and develop stronger multimodal and personalized models for control-transition prediction.